-Jose Cabrera Fernández, business manager of Vega Carabaña, revealed that, “fatherhood was the inspiration behind Peque Oliva.”
-He explained that, “in Spain there have been food products of all kinds adapted to the European regulations for infant consumption, but we found nothing in the market for infant olive oil.
+Jose Cabrera Fernández, the business manager of Vega Carabaña, revealed that “fatherhood was the inspiration behind Peque Oliva.”
+He explained that “in Spain, there have been food products of all kinds adapted to the European regulations for infant consumption, but we found nothing in the market for infant olive oil.
 The regulations are very restrictive with respect to the levels of pesticides for infants and this gave us the drive to create the product.”

 Fernández further disclosed that in order to produce the high-quality Peque Oliva oil suitable for children the company specifically “uses olives with the highest oleic acid content since their consumption does not contribute harmful levels of ‘bad’ cholesterol to an organism.
 This is why it is recommended for children who will undoubtedly have a high caloric intake due to their process of development.”